FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Background

 \subsection{Collective Communication Patterns}

 Although DNN models can be highly diverse, most of their communication during distributed training can be handled through collective patterns~\cite{NVidiaSwitch}.
-Depending on the model type and parallelization strategy, different types of collectives may be needed to synchronize on activations/gradients during forward-pass/back-propagation \cite{astrasim}. \autoref{fig:Collective} shows the mathematical implication of collective patterns between three workers.
-During \emph{Reduce-Scatter}, workers should communicate together in such a way that at the end, each worker has a portion of globally reduced data.
-In \emph{All-Gather}, each worker broadcast its local data to all other workers. \emph{All-Reduce} is the most common pattern in distributed training \cite{NVidiaSwitch} and can be thought of a \emph{Reduce-Scatter} followed by an \emph{All-Gather}.
-In \emph{Reduce}, multiple NPUs participate in reducing data and the result is stored only on one NPU, while \emph{Multicast} means a single NPU sends its data to multiple NPUs.
-In \emph{All-to-All}, each worker sends a portion of its local data to each worker, as indicated in \autoref{fig:Collective}.
+Depending on the model type and parallelization strategy, different types of collectives may be needed to synchronize on activations/gradients during forward-pass/back-propagation~\cite{astrasim}. \autoref{fig:Collective} shows the mathematical implication of the most common collective patterns between three workers.
+During \emph{Reduce-Scatter}, workers communicate in such a way that, at the end, each worker has a portion of globally reduced data.
+In \emph{All-Gather}, each worker broadcasts its local data to all other workers. \emph{All-Reduce} is the most common pattern in distributed training~\cite{NVidiaSwitch} and can be thought of as a \emph{Reduce-Scatter} followed by an \emph{All-Gather}.
+In \emph{Reduce}, multiple NPUs participate in reducing data, and the result is stored only on one NPU, while \emph{Gather} collects the data from all NPUs and stores them on a single NPU. \emph{Multicast} means a single NPU sends its data to multiple NPUs.
+In \emph{All-to-All}, each worker sends a portion of its local data to each worker.